PTsolvers/gpu-workshop-JuliaCon23/README.md

-# gpu-workshop-JuliaCon23
+# Differentiable modelling on (multi)-GPUs
-Differentiable modelling on (multi)-GPUs workshop at JuliaCon23
+Workshop at JuliaCon23